Ernyoke/certified-aws-solutions-architect-associate/3-aws-serverless/dynamodb.md

 - On-demand
     - No capacity planning needed (WCU/RCU) - scales automatically
     - It is 2.5x more expensive than provisioned capacity
-    - Helpful for spikes and upredictable loads or if the application has a very low throughput
+    - Helpful for spikes and unpredictable loads or if the application has a very low throughput

 ## Security